Calculating the Easter Date

 In 325 CE, the Council of Nicaea established that Easter would be held on the first Sunday after the first Full Moon occurring on or after the vernal equinox. (*) From that point forward, the Easter date depended on the ecclesiastical approximation of March 21 for the vernal equinox.

 Like the Easter date based on the Gregorian calendar, Orthodox Easter falls on a Sunday between March 22 and April 25 in the Julian calendar (years 1753-2400).
 In the Gregorian calendar, this corresponds to April 3 to May 10.

-In 2017, Easter fell on the same day (April 16) in both calendars when the Julian date was converted to the Gregorian date.
+In some years, Orthodox Easter falls on the same day as western Easter.
 The next time the two Easter dates coincide will be in 2025 (April 20).

 Proposed Easter Date Reforms

 There have been a number of suggested reforms for the Easter date.
 For example, in 1997, the World Council of Churches proposed a reform of the Easter calculation to replace an equation-based method of calculating Easter with direct astronomical observation.